prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </em>
 </td>
 <td>
-<p>name defiens the name of the receiver.
+<p>name defines the name of the receiver.
 Must be unique across all items from the list.</p>
 </td>
 </tr>
 <tr>